-Marketing a product is challenging in today’s world where competition is fierce, and competitors can move quickly.
+Marketing a product is challenging in today’s world, where competition is fierce, and competitors can move quickly.
 Nevertheless, the digital age has helped to reduce entry barriers by making it easier than ever before to learn about what is working for your competitors and similar businesses so that you can fine-tune your market positioning.

 By doing enough research before getting started, you can set your business up for success by using a strategy that will be effective in the real world.
 Therefore, you should do extensive market research before investing time and money into bringing an offering to market.
-To stay on course for success, focus your research on answering how your offering should be positioned with respect to the 4 Ps of marketing.
+To stay on course for success, focus your research on answering how your offering should be positioned concerning the 4 Ps of marketing.

 What Are the 4 Ps of Marketing?

 The 4 Ps of marketing were created by a researcher named Edmund Jerome McCarthy in the 1960s.
 At that time, marketing strategy was very different than it is today.
 All businesses could only compete in locations where they had a physical presence, and getting the data to determine the ideal pricing for a product was problematic.
 Nevertheless, the basic concepts of the 4 Ps remain as accurate today as they were when they were created.
 The 4 Ps of marketing are: